 Once you're done, you can get back to cursing in your text messages (or using other words that aren't curse words that auto-correct also can't figure out).
 Below you can see auto-correct before and after creating my shortcuts.

 Rejecting your iPhone's keyboard suggestions by mistake can lead to an incorrect word popping up in the future, taking the place of the word you actually want.

-If you're unable to tame the beast that is autocorrect, your best course is to just disable the damn thing.
-Within the Keyboard settings in General, disable Auto-Correction to get rid of autocorrect.
+If you're unable to tame the beast that is auto-correct, your best course is to just disable the damn thing.
+Within the "Keyboard" settings in "General," toggle off "Auto-Correction" to get rid of auto-correct.

 While it hopefully won't have to come this, it's a last resort sort of measurement in the case that auto-correct just proves too frustrating for you.